jbredall/autolight/README.md

 ## Configuration
 autolight stores its configuration in `$PREFIX/etc/autolight.conf` (default `/usr/local/etc/autolight.conf`) and offers the following settings:
-- `screen-device`: The name of the screen whos backlight is to be adjusted.
+- `screen-device`: The name of the screen whose backlight is to be adjusted.
 - `als-device`: The name of the ambient light sensor device
 - `kbd-device`: The name of the keyboard backlight interface
 - `plug-device`: The name of the AC adapter